vinoth-vk-16/SuperSpidey/backend/email_management/README.md

 - Queries the specific user's email collection for efficient lookup
 - Always returns pixel image regardless of success/failure

-**Note:** Tracking pixels are NOT embedded in sent emails to prevent auto-triggering.
-Tracking occurs when users view emails in the application frontend.
+**Note:** Tracking pixels are embedded in sent emails for open tracking.
+The endpoint prevents false positives by only updating view_status when accessed from legitimate email clients.

 **Tracking Data Stored:**
 ```json